 It's got to be Dan Rather or Newsweek.

-Well, um, yeah, I think the media is in its last throws.
+Well, I think the media is in its last throes.

-I I think that's I think I think all of this indicates that the you know there may even a point uh Pearlsteiner, not Pearlstein, but some of these critics may have a point I'm about this this corporate ownership, but they're missing what the real point is.
+Perlstein or not Perlstein, but some of these critics may have a point about this corporate ownership, but they're missing what the real point is.

-See, journalists traditionally don't want half have to face any bottom line pressure, meaning financial bottom line.
+See, journalists traditionally don't want to have to face any bottom-line pressure, meaning financial bottom line.

 Most elite journalists think that they should be paid, whether the company they work for makes money or not.

-They think should get health benefits and time to walk the dog, uh, and dental benefits and a pension, whether their company makes money or not.
+They think they should get health benefits and time to walk the dog and dental benefits and a pension whether their company makes money or not.

 Because their mission is so important.

-Why they are the defenders, the very country in which we live and breathe.
+Why, they are the defenders of the very country in which we live and breathe.

 Dan Rather, you can't do that.